More than 68 years ago,

 - 2009 – AHRC New York City Healthcare, an affiliate of AHRC New York City with expertise in the provision of healthcare to people with I/DD, granted the prestigious status of federally qualified health center (FQHC) by the federal government and began doing business under the name Access Community Health Center.

-- 2015 – Received an award from OPWDD to begin the development of a long term services and supports, electronic health record (EHR) as there are none in existence that meet the comprehensive needs of I/DD service providers.
+- 2015 – Received an award from OPWDD to begin the development of long-term services and supports, electronic health record (EHR) as there are none in existence that meet the comprehensive needs of I/DD service providers.